top of page

 Yet it's the ace for the win of a brilliant total make-over.

 In preparation, the caterpillar eats less and can remain still for long periods of time.
-Some, like Swallowtails, purge their guts, which is absolutely as grotesque, disgusting and stinky as it sounds.
+This is a butterfly molt pause.
+Some butterfly families, like Swallowtails, purge their guts, which is absolutely as grotesque, disgusting and stinky as it sounds.

 Some caterpillars will make a chrysalis directly on their host plant.
 Most wander off within an area of 30 feet or less to make their magic.
 Some make it in the dirt or in loose leaf litter.
 Often this preference is largely determined by species.